jMavarez/Tana/README.md

 ## Development/Running
 Currently there's no excutables or installers for each platform so you have to run it with npm for now.
 ```
-  npm install
+  yarn
-  npm run install-ffmpeg ---> Run only the first time you clone the repo
+  yarn install-ffmpeg ---> Run only the first time you clone the repo
-  npm run dev
+  yarn dev
 ```

 ## Chrome Extension